mahanthathreyee/travelling-salesman-problem/README.md

     pip install -r requirements.txt
     ```

-Certainly!
-Organizing the options into tables will make the README clearer and easier for users to navigate.
-Here's the updated section with options presented in table format.

----

 ## Usage Guide

 Run the TSP solver by navigating to the project directory in your terminal and executing the following command: